 Sonia Shechet Epstein

 Sonia Shechet Epstein works at the intersection of science and visual culture.
 She is Executive Editor and Associate Curator of Science and Film at the Museum of the Moving Image in New York City.
 Sonia produces all content for the Museum's online publication scienceandfilm.org and manages activities related to science and film at the Museum.
-She curates the ongoing film series "Science on Screen" which pairs screenings of rarely-seen films with conversations between scientists and filmmakers that offer new perspectives on both film and scientific subject matter.
+She curates the ongoing film series "Science on Screen" which pairs rarely-seen films with conversations between scientists and filmmakers that offer new perspectives on both film and scientific subject matter.
 Sonia has lectured internationally about the intersection of science and film.